sullivanpj/log-more/apps/docs/docs/learning/installation.md

 $ yarn add -D log-more
 ```

-If the above command was executed successfully, the package should be installed correctly.
-Congrats!
+If the above command was executed successfully, the package should be installed correctly. **Congrats!** You are now ready to [get started](getting-started.md) using log-more.